 Hong Kong Company formation

 Hong Kong is one of the few countries in the world that applies tax on a territorial basis, while many countries levy tax differently and tax the world-wide profits of a business, including profits derived from an offshore source.
 Hong Kong profits tax is ONLY charged on profits derived from a trade, profession or business carried on in Hong Kong.
 Consequently, this means that a company which carries on a business in Hong Kong, but derives profits from another place, is not required to pay tax in Hong Kong on those profits.
-Sourced income is currently subject to a rate of of 16.5% and there is no tax in Hong Kong on capital gains, dividends and interest earned.
+Sourced income is currently subject to a rate of 8.25% on assessable profits up to HK$2,000,000; and 16.5 % tax on any part of assessable profits over HK$2,000,000 and there is no tax in Hong Kong on capital gains, dividends and interest earned.
 Contact Us

 |Minimum number of shareholders||1|

 |Mimimum share capital requirement||HK$1|

 |Nationality and address of shareholders / directors||No restrictions|

 |Confidentiality||Company records are open to public|